top of page

 We see this transformative reality through many movements of the Church in conferences, camps, parish missions and more.

 The Loreto Project focuses on walking with parishes long-term.
 It is essential to the mission that the events are not only beautiful but also regular.
-It is also essential that teams are trained to not only help with logistics of the night but act as outreach.
+It is also essential that teams are trained to not only help with logistics of the night but are formed spiritually and for outreach.

 Included within our mission, The Loreto Project releases music and media for Eucharistic Revival.
-These songs and videos have the intent to help individuals become more Eucharistic in prayer as well as to help form Eucharistic disciples.
+These songs and videos have the intent to help individuals to pray through various means, most especially in the presence of our Lord in the Eucharist.

 Begin with the beautiful, which leads you to the good, which leads you to the truth.